zerotag/ManifestGenerator/README.md

 # Update

 It uses a small lib that I made, so it isn't included here, but it is compiled together in the store folder.

+# Update 06/12/2018

+It no longer uses any external libs (even handmade), just simple producer/consumer stuff.